XuriGe1995/3SHNet/README.md

 To ensure reproducibility, we ran the code again and got similar or even higher results than reported in the paper!
 ![](pic/reproduced_results.png)

+The Global-level results will be uploaded after sorting it out.
+If you don't mind the untidy code, please email me.

 ## Citation
 ```